TodePond/TodePondDotCom/wikiblogarden/genocide/platform/readme.md

 So— I find myself wondering what to say.
 The fact that someone out there is listening— is reading— is listening—

-I could tell you about the genocide in Gaza.
+I could tell you about anything— the genocide in Gaza.
 I could tell you about the different kind of genocide happening here.
 I could give you some advice, or cheer you up— wake you up, or calm you down—

 I could write about something important.
 About the struggle I experience to get my medicine and exist.
-Or I could write about— I can't possibly find— It's hard to find— Too many times— It's beyond— It feels so—
+Or I could write about— I can't possibly find— I find it so—

 <br>